luciusmagn/lambdas-and-logos/book.typ

 that makes deep work more difficult.
 When writing elegant code requires deep thought about structure, relationships, and abstractions, these interruptions are poison to quality.

-=== Advanced editors are worth learning

-Learning a more sophisticated editor like Emacs, Vim, Neovim, or Helix seems daunting at first, but pays incredible dividends.
-These tools were designed by programmers for programmers, with the specific goal of making text manipulation (which is what programming is, at a mechanical level) as efficient as possible.
+Learning a more advanced editor like Emacs, Vim, Neovim, or Helix may seem difficult or pointless at first, but in my opinion, it pays incredible dividends.
+These tools were designed by programmers for programmers, with the specific goal of making text manipulation (which is what programming is, at a mechanical level) as efficient as possible.#footnote[
+    There has been a very interesting editing model, apart from the aforementioned editors called *structural editing*.
+The idea of structural editing is that the editor is able to build a syntactic tree out of the source code (which is very difficult, since most of the time, when you are actively editing code, you have invalid syntax issues -- "of course there's a missing semicolon and unclosed parenthesis!
+I didn't finish writing it yet!"), and let's you maniputa the syntactic tree directly.
+This can be extremely effective, since the editor truly understands the source code.
+    However, it is hard to implement and get used to.
+Structural editing is fairly popular in the Lisp world because of how easy it is to parse.
+    Check out the packages/functionality of *paredit* and *parinfer*.
+]

 The modal editing of Vim means you spend less time reaching for arrow keys or the mouse.
+The extensibility of Emacs means you can create custom workflows that match exactly how you think.#footnote[
+    I have a modal editing setup in my Emacs that's fairly similar to Kakoune's/Helix's modal editing model.
+Emacs let's you override completely everything.
+You could make it behave like VS Code, if you wanted to.
+This book was written in Emacs, too.
-The extensibility of Emacs means you can create custom workflows that match exactly how you think.
-The modern amenities of Neovim and Helix bring these powerful paradigms into the present with sensible defaults and better performance.
+] The modern amenities of Neovim and Helix bring these powerful paradigms into the present with sensible defaults and better performance.

-Even if you stick with an IDE, learning its keyboard shortcuts and advanced features is worth your time.
-The goal is to reduce the friction between your thoughts and their expression in code.
+Even if you stick with an IDE, learning its keyboard shortcuts and advanced features is worth your time.#footnote[

-=== Working within your means
+    Just imagine how much time you waste navigating context menus when you could press a 3-key shortcut.
+] The goal is to reduce the friction between your thoughts and their expression in code.

+Of course, not everyone can afford top-of-the-line equipment.#footnote[
+    As a matter of fact, I learned a lot when I was a child precisely because I didn't have proper equipment, and have to make do with what I had.
-Of course, not everyone can afford top-of-the-line equipment.
-Economic realities differ, and it's important to acknowledge that.
+] Economic realities differ, and it's important to acknowledge that.
 If you're programming on a budget laptop with a basic keyboard, that doesn't make you any less of a programmer.
-Many brilliant systems were written on modest hardware.
+Many brilliant systems were written on modest hardware.#footnote[
+    There is an argument to be made.
+Some people advocate for development on poor hardware because it will encourage you to make faster and leaner programs (so that you can comfortably run them on what you have).
+This is a fair point, however, I think that thinking about making your programs effective is enough, and not wasting time is more important.
+]

-Focus first on the free aspects – learning your tools deeply, eliminating digital distractions, and creating the best environment possible within your constraints.
+So, focus on the things you can do for free: learning your tools deeply, eliminating digital distractions, and creating the best environment possible within your constraints.
 A quiet room with decent lighting and a comfortable chair from a thrift store will serve you better than an expensive setup in a distracting environment.

+Second-hand ThinkPads, for instance, offer excellent keyboards and reliability at reasonable prices.#footnote[
+    They are also durable and spare parts are readily available.
+Look for the P or T series.
+Avoid the X1 Carbons, if you want user serviceability, anything with Yoga in the name, and especially avoid the E series (cheaply made).
+] Free software like Linux can breathe new life into aging hardware.#footnote[
+    I have been using an ancient Dell workstation as a home server for many years.
+I only stopped because I gave it away to a student.
-Second-hand ThinkPads, for instance, offer excellent keyboards and reliability at reasonable prices.
-Free software like Linux can breathe new life into aging hardware.
-Community-built mechanical keyboards can be more affordable than you might think.
+] Community-built mechanical keyboards can be more affordable than you might think.
 Prioritize what matters most for your specific work.

-=== Making your code presentable to others

-On the "understanding of others" side, which may, once again, include a future you, we have documentation, tests (which happen to be useful small examples for things that may be unclear!), bigger examples, comments in the source code (however, keep in mind that too many comments reduce visual clarity), and so on.
+Let's now go to the "understanding of others" side, which may, once again, include a future you, we have documentation, tests (which happen to be useful small examples for things that may be unclear!), bigger examples, comments in the source code (however, keep in mind that too many comments reduce visual clarity), and so on.

-Good code is about communication, not just computation.
+Good code is about communication, as I have said before and will say again.
 When others (or your future self) read your code, they should understand not just what it does, but why it does it that way.
 This requires thoughtful presentation:

 - Consistent formatting makes patterns more apparent
 - Meaningful variable and function names communicate purpose
 - Judicious comments explain the "why" when code can only show the "how"
 - Documentation provides context and user instructions
 - Tests demonstrate expected behavior in concrete terms
-- Version control messages explain the evolution of the code
+- Version control messages explain the evolution of the code#footnote[ I wouldn't actually consider version control to be that important as a medium of communication for users of a library, framework, program, whatever.
+    However, I have had some instances, where a library changed unexpectedly (and the author didn't use proper semantig versioning !!!!), and being able to track down changes with their justification has been immensely helpful.
+Version control is also a good record of how work has evolved, when you need to get back in the groove after returning to a project you have not actively developed for a long while.
+]

 Remember that code is read far more often than it's written.
 The time you invest in making it presentable pays off every time someone needs to understand, modify, or build upon your work.